-Recruitment of Gulf of Alaska pollock is more variable (CV = 1.09) than Eastern Bering Sea pollock (CV = 0.62).
+Recruitment of Gulf of Alaska pollock is more variable (CV = 1.13) than Eastern Bering Sea pollock (CV = 0.62).
 Other North Pacific groundfish stocks, such as sablefish and Pacific ocean perch, also have high recruitment variability.
-However, unlike sablefish and Pacific ocean perch, pollock have a short generation time (<10 yrs), so that large year classes do not persist in the population long enough to have a buffering effect on population variability.
+However, unlike sablefish and Pacific ocean perch, pollock have a short generation time ( $\sim$ 8 yrs), so that large year classes do not persist in the population long enough to have a buffering effect on population variability.
 Because of these intrinsic population characteristics, the typical pattern of biomass variability for Gulf of Alaska pollock will be sharp increases due to strong recruitment, followed by periods of gradual decline until the next strong year class recruits to the population.
 Gulf of Alaska pollock is more likely to show this pattern than any other groundfish stock in the North Pacific due to the combination of a short generation time and high recruitment variability.

-Since 1980, strong year classes have occurred every four to six years (Fig. 1.25).
+Since 1980, strong year classes have occurred every four to six years, although this pattern appears much weaker since 2004 (Fig. 1.23).
 Because of high recruitment variability, the functional relationship between spawning biomass and recruitment is difficult to estimate despite good contrast in spawning biomass.
 Strong and weak year classes have been produced at high and low level of spawning biomass.
-The 1972 year class (one of the largest on record) was produced by an estimated spawning biomass close to current levels, suggesting that the stock has the potential to produce strong year classes.
-Spawner productivity is higher on average at low spawning biomass compared to high spawning biomass, indicating that survival of eggs to recruitment is density-dependent (Fig. 1.27).
+Spawner productivity is higher on average at low spawning biomass compared to high spawning biomass, indicating that survival of eggs to recruitment is density-dependent (Fig. 1.25).
 However, this pattern of density-dependent survival only emerges on a decadal scale, and could be confounded with environmental variability on the same temporal scale.
 These decadal trends in spawner productivity have produced the pattern of increase and decline in the GOA pollock population.
-The last two decades have been a period of relatively low spawner productivity.
+The last two decades have been a period of relatively low spawner productivity, though some increase is apparent since 2004.